cloudfoundry-community/bosh-cli-web-demo/README.md

 An example from staging this app will show a custom Debian repository being used:

 ```
-Staging package for app bosh-ui-demo in org system / space dev as admin...
+Staging package for app bosh-cli-web-demo in org system / space dev as admin...
    -----> Running go build supply
    -----> Apt Buildpack version 0.0.2
    -----> Updating apt cache